CLICK HERE FOR MORE INFO

-Due to the laws, The Police are only often there to ensure that the sex workers residency paperwork is legitimate and that the sex workers are not below the legal age limit.
+Due to the laws, The Police are only often there to ensure that the workers residency paperwork is legitimate and that the workers are not below the legal age limit.

-It is worth noting that in the Valenciana Region, the client will also be fined or sentenced for using an illegal sex worker, as well as the ‘pimp‘.
+It is worth noting that in the Valenciana Region, the client will also be fined or sentenced for using an illegal worker.

 What is Happening in Spain?

-Prostitution in Spain doesn’t carry the stigma like other countries.
-It is not uncommon to come across sex workers across Spain.
-Gran Via in Madrid and Las Ramblas in Barcelona both have major hotspots for finding sex workers.
-Although there may seem a sense of acceptability, human tracking is a major global issue.
-Spanish organisations, like Mujer Emancipada, are working to end the human sex trafficking in Spain.
+It doesn’t carry the stigma like other countries.
+It is not uncommon to come across workers across Spain.
+Gran Via in Madrid and Las Ramblas in Barcelona both have major hotspots for finding workers.
+Although there may seem a sense of acceptability, it is a major global issue.
+Spanish organisations, like Mujer Emancipada, are working to end the human trafficking in Spain.

 What is Happening in Benidorm?

-In Benidorm, specifically near to The Outdoor Market and The Black Chicken, sex workers are being used as a lure.
+In Benidorm, workers are being used as a lure.
 The reason for this is to steal from foreign tourists.
-The sex workers operate around the tourism hotspots late at night.
-They are known to target the vulnerable, whether that be those who appear to be under the influence of alcohol or drugs, or just somebody who seems to be alone or an easy target.
+The workers operate around the tourism hotspots late at night.
+They are known to target the vulnerable, whether that be those who appear to be under the influence, or just somebody who seems to be alone or an easy target.